 The Centre Number is 25228.
 It will be clearly displayed in the examination rooms.

-Special Consideration is an adjustment to the marks or grades of a candidate who is eligible for consideration.
+Special consideration is an adjustment to the marks/grades if a candidate is unable to attend exam or had a significant impact on performance due to any unfortunate circumstance.
+Examples of such circumstances may be illness, accident, injury, bereavement or domestic crisis.
+Candidates will only be eligible for Special Consideration if they have been fully prepared and covered the whole course but performance in the examination or in the production of coursework is affected by adverse circumstances beyond their control.
+This would mean that exceptional attendance would be pivotal to enable school to apply for special consideration.
 The allowance for Special Consideration is from 0% (consideration given but addition of marks considered inappropriate) to 5% (reserved for exceptional cases).
 Parents should be aware that any adjustment is likely to be small and no feedback is ever provided.
-Candidates will only be eligible for Special Consideration if they have been fully prepared and covered the whole course but performance in the examination or in the production of coursework is affected by adverse circumstances beyond their control.
-Examples or such circumstances may be illness, accident, injury, bereavement or domestic crisis.
-The Examination Officer must be informed immediately, so that the necessary paperwork can be completed (within 7 days of the last exam session for each subject) and the candidate will be required to provide evidence to support such an application.
+The Examination Officer must be informed immediately, so that the necessary paperwork can be completed and the candidate will be required to provide evidence to support such an application.

 Put your hand up and an Invigilator will assist you.
 You should inform an invigilator if you feel ill before or during an exam and you feel this may have affected your performance.

-Provided you are not more than 1/2hr hour late, it may still be possible for you to sit the examination.
 You should get to school as quickly as possible and report to the main office.
 You must not enter an examination room without permission after an examination has begun.
-It may not be possible to allow you any extra time if you start the examination late.
-If at all possible please letthe school know that you are on your way but will be late.
+Please be advised that you may be permitted to sit for your exam and have full duration but a report will be sent to awarding body and it will be at their discretion to accept your script or not.
+If at all possible please let the school know that you are on your way but will be late.
 Please ensure that you allow enough time to get to school so that if you are delayed (e.g. through transport problems) you will still arrive on time.

 No. Timetables are regulated by the exam boards and you must attend on the given date and time.